directus/directus/docs/guides/sdk/authentication.md

 ## Configure Custom Storage

 Internally, the `getToken()` and `setToken()` implement an overwritable storage mechanism, which can be customized for your environment's needs.
 There must be a `get()` and `set()` method exposed, and the `AuthData` type returned.

 ### Example

-Instead of storing `AuthData` in an object in the browser, this custom storage implementation stores and retreives data in `localStorage`:
+Instead of storing `AuthData` in an object in the browser, this custom storage implementation stores and retrieves data in `localStorage`:

 ```js
 import { createDirectus, authentication } from '@directus/sdk';